 Ben Ellingson will serve as Co-Investigator at 1.2 calendar months in Yrs 1 and 5, at 1.48 calendar months in Yr 2, 0.24 calendar months in Yr 3, 1.68 calendar months in Yr 4, and 1.2 calendar months in Yr 5, to assist with planning, coding and execution of MRI sequences, and coordination and concordance of MRI data collection and recording across collaborating institutions.
 Dr. Ellingson’s employment reflects anticipated workload changes, wherein time in earlier years must be devoted to programmatic flow and optimization, while later years will require added effort for analyses, interpretations, and preparations for presentations and manuscripts.
 Benefits are calculated at 27% of base salary.

 Manuel Blanco will serve as Co-Investigator at 0.96 calendar months in Yrs 1 and 2, .0.2 calendar months in Yr 3, and 1.8 calendar months in Yrs 4 and 5, to assist in preparing all clinical activities in the intensive care setting at UCLA, and to coordinate MRI phantom studies across all collaborating institutions, including scheduling, shipping, MRI protocol and quality assurance.
-Dr Blanco’s employment reflects anticipated workload changes, wherein time in earlier years must be devoted to programmatic flow and optimization, while later years will require added effort for analyses, interpretations, and preparations for presentations and manuscripts.
+Dr. Blanco’s employment reflects anticipated workload changes, wherein time in earlier years must be devoted to programmatic flow and optimization, while later years will require added effort for analyses, interpretations, and preparations for presentations and manuscripts.
 Benefits are calculated at 37% of base salary.

 Rick Staba will serve as Co-Investigator at 1.2 calendar months during Yrs 1, 2, 4 and 5, and 0.24 calendar months in Yr 3, to provide specific expertise in basic and clinical epileptology, to provide EEG analysis and technical algorithms for pHFO and rHFOs, and to evaluate EEG records.
 Dr. Staba’s employment reflects anticipated workload changes, wherein time in earlier years must be devoted to programmatic flow and optimization, while later years will require added effort for analyses, interpretations, and preparations for presentations and manuscripts.
 Benefits are calculated at 54.6% of base salary.

 Martin Monti will serve as Co- Investigator at 1.44 calendar months in Yrs 1, 2 and 4, 0.24 calendar months in Yr 3, and 1.3 calendar months in Yr 5, to provide specific expertise in clinical MRI studies, including their design, parameter specifications, post-processing and interpretation.
-Dr Monti will oversee the parameter specifications and data interpretation for all MRI phantom studies.
+Dr. Monti will oversee the parameter specifications and data interpretation for all MRI phantom studies.
 Dr. Monti’s employment reflects anticipated workload changes, wherein time in earlier years must be devoted to programmatic flow and optimization, while later years will require added effort for analyses, interpretations, and preparations for presentations and manuscripts.
 Benefits are calculated at 34% of base salary.

 Equipment: